milafrerichs/new-mila-frerichs/content/hot-ramani-huria.md

 +++
 Habari HOT Team,

 my Name is Mila and I help civic advocacy groups and nonprofits improve the life of citizens with the help of Open Data.
-I use the power of public open data and open source to build tools and visualization for civic advocacy groups and governments to increase transparency and accountability.
+I use the power of public open data and open source to build tools and visualization for civic advocacy groups and non-profits to increase transparency and accountability.

 **I'm applying for the Data Communications and Visualization Specialist contract.**